 (Source: The Diplomat)

-Certainly, the sales of the very capable and one of the fastest cruise missiles to ASEAN countries will put the Chinese military on the check provided that there will be more countries in the region who will also look at improving their defence capability.
+Certainly, the sales of the very capable and one of the fastest cruise missiles to ASEAN countries will put the Chinese military in check provided that there will be more countries in the region who will also look at improving their defense capability.

 Upon closer examination, however, it’s unlikely that the Brahmos will significantly alter the balance of military power in the South China Sea, thanks to China’s recent deployment of cutting-edge missile defence systems on land and at sea in recent years.